| 1.

 safe keep area for your keys.
 Always leave your keys

-with an attendant. |
+with a Tube Haus attendant. |

-| 10.
-DO NOT
+10. DO NOT

 TAKE VALUABLES ON THE RIVER as most items sink and are never